USGAC selects Norquist for PCORI board chair

 For more information, email Joan Bounds at firstname.lastname@example.org, visit the continuing education website or access course information at http://www.cvent.com/d/jcqhr0/1Q.

 The Center for Bioethics and Medical Humanities and the MIND Center will host an introductory session on the Virtual Dementia Tour, a dementia simulation, for Medical Center faculty and staff from 10 a.m.-noon and again from 2-4 p.m. on Friday, Sept.
 27, at the Clinical Skills Assessment Center in Suite 2515A at the Jackson Medical Mall Thad Cochran Center.

 The VDT helps teach people about the physical and mental challenges facing those living with dementia.
 Participants are asked to register for one of the two sessions.
 Transportation to and from the mall will be available.

 For more information or to register for a session, email Pam Wardlaw at email@example.com.

 Jones, Keeton to speak at fall faculty meeting

 Dr. Dan Jones, University of Mississippi chancellor, and Dr. James Keeton, vice chancellor for health affairs, will speak at the fall faculty meeting scheduled for noon on Wednesday, Oct.
 9, in the second-floor conference center of the Norman C. Nelson Student Union.

 Jones and Keeton will provide an update for the university and the Medical Center in the next fiscal year.
 The event will include recognition of faculty with 20 years of service.

-Boxed lunches will be available on a first-come basis.
-Faculty who have met their 20-year service requirement but have not received a chair may call Dorothy Singleton at 5-4883 or email her at email@example.com.
+Lunches will be available on a first-come basis.
+Faculty who have met their 20-year service requirement, but have not received a chair may call Dorothy Singleton at 5-4883 or e-mail her at firstname.lastname@example.org.